 This article originally appeared on VICE Mexico

-One day, while making a pick-up from a dealer I knew pretty well, I became intrigued by this new narco-branding concept.
+One day, while making a pick-up from a dealer that I knew pretty well, I became intrigued by this new narco-branding concept.
 I wondered how many different designs there were.

 It seemed as if the designs on the bags were seasonal.
-For instance, at Christmas, there'd be a picture of Santa Claus on there and we'd joke about getting some "ho ho ho."
+For instance, at Christmas, there'd be a picture of Santa Claus on there and we'd joke about getting some "ho ho ho".
 There was a turkey at Thanksgiving and a crown on Three Kings Day.
 Sometimes there'd be special editions with a Superman logo or a Rolling Stones logo or whatever.

 Originally, my collection was just of the bags that I'd bought myself, but when people heard what I was up to, they started giving me theirs.
 Even now, years later, I get messages from people who have bags they want to donate.
 I never expected my collection would grow into this archive of one of Mexico's most dangerous drug cartels, but it did.